ThanosFisherman/MayI-Java/README.md

 <img src="Logotype primary.png" width="40%" height="40%" />

+### :rotating_light:Attention::rotating_light: A fully Kotlin-ified version of this project will now be maintained [here](https://github.com/ThanosFisherman/MayI).
+This repo will remain as is for legacy puproses.

 MayI is yet another library that simplifies the process of requesting permissions at runtime for devices that run Android Marshmallow and above.

 As of Androids Marshmallow and above a new functionality has been added that lets users grant or deny permissions while an app is running instead of granting them all